Product placement on TV

 Product placement is when a company pays a TV channel or a programme-maker to include its products or brands in a programme.

-So, for example, a fashion company might pay for a presenter to wear its clothes during a programme, or a car manufacturer might pay for a character to mention one of its cars in a scene in a drama.
+- a car manufacturer might pay for a character to mention one of its cars in a scene in a drama

 Product placement in films and international programmes (such as US drama series) has been allowed on UK television for many years.

-From 28 February 2011 TV programmes made for UK audiences can contain product placement as long as they comply with Ofcom's rules.
+TV programmes made for UK audiences can contain product placement if they comply with Ofcom's rules.

-These rules apply to all programmes broadcast on channels licensed by Ofcom and include some channels that broadcast outside of the UK.
-Click here for a list of Ofcom licensed channels.
+These rules apply to all programmes broadcast on channels licensed by Ofcom, including some channels that broadcast outside the UK.
+See a list of licensed channels.

-It's also possible that a product could appear in a programme by chance, not because the company has paid for it to be included – for instance, a member of the public interviewed in the street might be wearing clothing that shows a company's logo.
+Products could also appear in a programme by chance, not because companies have paid for them to be included.
+For instance, a member of the public interviewed in the street might be wearing clothing that shows a company's logo.